intel-lab-lkp/linux/Documentation/livepatch/livepatch.rst

     are in any way modified.

 All three approaches need to modify the existing code at runtime.
-Therefore they need to be aware of each other and not step over each other's toes.
+Therefore they need to be aware of each other and not step on each other's toes.
 Most of these problems are solved by using the dynamic ftrace framework as a base.
 A Kprobe is registered as a ftrace handler when the function entry is probed, see CONFIG_KPROBES_ON_FTRACE.
 Also an alternative function from